Darcey Bussell: Television

 A South Bank Show documentary on Bussell and her fellow principal Viviana Durante was broadcast in October 1992.
 In 1994 she played her first acting part, playing Olga Khokhlova opposite Brian Cox's Pablo Picasso in Yo Picasso.
-Bussell guest starred as herself in the popular BBC1 comedy The Vicar of Dibley in 1998.
+Bussell guest starred as herself in a 1993 episode of French and Saunders and the popular BBC1 comedy The Vicar of Dibley in 1998.
 In the episode, she aids Geraldine in a fundraiser and the two perform a pas de deux called "The Mirror".

 In 2004 Bussell was the subject of a documentary titled Britain's Ballerina.
 Bussell teamed up with Katherine Jenkins to stage a song and dance production titled Viva la Diva, to pay tribute to the stars who inspired them, who include Madonna and Judy Garland.
 Bussell and Jenkins performed a segment of Viva la Diva before the Queen at the 79th Royal Variety Performance which was televised on 9 December 2007.
 Bussell joined the BBC's Strictly Come Dancing judging panel as a fifth judge in the final stages of the 2009 series.
 On the semi-final show of the competition she danced a jive with the professional dancer Ian Waite.

 In December 2011 Bussell collaborated with choreographer Kim Gavin to make Darcey dances Hollywood, a BBC Two television documentary in which she recreated some of Hollywood's famous dance routines—including some by Gene Kelly and Fred Astaire & Ginger Rogers—from films such as Singin' In The Rain and Top Hat ("Cheek to Cheek").

 In 2012 Bussell returned to the Strictly Come Dancing judging panel for the 2012 series as a permanent judge and replacement for Alesha Dixon.